rugk/unicodify/.github/ISSUE_TEMPLATE/bug_report_thunderbird.md

 ---
 name: Bug report (Thunderbird-only)
 about: Create a report to help us improve.
-Please use this if your bug is _only_ about THunderbird.
+Please use this if your bug is _only_ about Thunderbird.
 title: ''
 labels: bug, Thunderbird
 assignees: @tdulcet